-However, it can be daunting to start weight lifting – after all, there’s so much information out there (and misinformation, too).
+However, it can be daunting to start weightlifting – after all, there’s so much information out there (and misinformation, too).
 To help you add weight lifting to your exercise regimen, the pros at TF Clark Fitness put together the following guide.

-In addition, everyone’s body responds differently to weightlifting, so it is important to focus on your progress rather than comparing yourself to others.
+In addition, everyone’s body responds differently to weightlifting, so it is essential to focus on your progress rather than comparing yourself to others.
 It is also crucial to maintain good form when lifting weights.
 Not only will this help you avoid injuries, but it will also ensure you are targeting the muscles you want to strengthen.

 You may be unsure whether to use free weights or machines, but a combination of both is perfect.